nniemeir/takeoff/README.md

 # Takeoff
-This is my personal homepage that was made using [satanicllama's](https://github.com/satanicllamaplaza) was used as a starting point.
+This is my personal homepage that was made using [satanicllama's](https://github.com/satanicllamaplaza) as a starting point.